lychin24/Predicting-Recipe-Ratings/README.md

-## Investigating the effect of a recipe's cooking time on its rating
+## Investigating the Effect of a Recipe's Cooking Time on its Rating

 Author: Lydia Chin